-Established in 2003, the PV detachment works closely with the Arizona National Guard's U.S. Army Flight Training Detachment to conduct high-end
+Established in 2003, the PV detachment works closely with the Arizona National Guard's U.S. Army Flight Training Detachment to conduct high-end of training conducted at PV detachment, and the detachment's commitment to continued mission success.
+The event was also witnessed by senior officers from the U.S. Army as well as key members of the local US communities.

 Speaking at the event, Mr Heng said, "Since its inauguration in 2003, PV detachment has achieved many remarkable milestones...
-With nearly 40,000 flight hours under its belt and regular access to the highly advanced Orchard Combat Training Center (OCTC) range complex in Boise, Idaho, the detachment has continually pushed operational boundaries in unleashing precise and responsive firepower while innovating to develop new tactics against a growing range of surface and air threats.
-Over the years, Peace Vanguard has also showcased its operational excellence when it participated in many high-end, realistic training exercises.
-Such opportunities are invaluable for maintaining a high-level of collaboration, interoperability and readiness."
+With nearly 40,000 flight hours under its belt and regular access to the highly advanced Orchard Combat Training Center (OCTC) range complex in Boise, Idaho, the detachment has continually pushed operational boundaries in